google/physical-web/documentation/getting_started.md

 1. A hardware beacon
 2. Software on your phone/tablet to see that beacon.

 The software is the easiest thing to take care of.
 The source code is located in this repo.
-However, you can get the latest build of the android APK  [here.](https://drive.google.com/a/google.com/folderview?id=0BzdAbb5PggFeWXE1S3dJcTRBZk0&usp=sharing&tid=0BzdAbb5PggFeWG5ZOThWUlRsYmM#list) Just make sure you go to Settings>Security>Unknown Sources and flip the checkbox on before you do.
+However, you can get the latest list of [Android releases.](https://github.com/google/physical-web/releases) Just make sure you go to Settings>Security>Unknown Sources and flip the checkbox on before you do.

 The trickier thing is to get a beacon broadcasting a URL.
 For most BLE beacons on the market today, this is not very easy to do.
 We're working on getting a much simpler, maker-friendly device released through an online vendor.
 This should be ready in November 2014.